The multi-rail payments opportunity for small and medium financial institutions

 By Patricia Reynolds and Andres Aguirre, Mastercard Data & Services

 Consumers want to choose what to pay, when to pay and how to pay - securely and with certainty regardless of the payment method.
 This has opened a door for financial institutions in multi-rail payments, where digital payments are helping consumers shift away from cash and cheques.
-Global cashless payment volumes are set to increase by more than 80% from 2020 to 2025, from about 1 trillion transactions to almost 1.9 trillion, and to almost triple by 2030.1 Within the multi-rail payments ecosystem, RTP could reach $193.1 billion by 2030.2
+Global cashless payment volumes are projected to increase by more than 80% between 2020 and 2025, from about 1 trillion transactions to almost 1.9 trillion, and to almost triple by 2030.1 Within the multi-rail payments ecosystem, real-time payments (RTP) could reach $193.1 billion by 2030.2

-The opportunity for small and medium-sized financial institutions to launch a multi-rail strategy that includes an offering of various payment solutions, such as cards and non-cards, and with an integrated customer experience in the same banking app is tremendous.
+The opportunity for small and medium-sized financial institutions to launch a multi-rail strategy that includes payment solutions, such as cards and non-cards, and an integrated customer experience in the same banking app is tremendous.
 But many struggle with the business case and a go-to-market strategy for new payment solutions.

-These questions face organizations of all sizes, but small and medium financial institutions, including community banks and credit unions, have special challenges due to their limited resources, reliance on third parties for many services, and the required investment to compete and, in some cases, comply with regulations.
+These challenges face organizations of all sizes, but small and medium financial institutions, including community banks and credit unions, have unique constraints – limited resources, reliance on third parties for many services, and the required investment to compete and, in some cases, comply with regulations.

-In reality, small and medium financial institutions can tap into multiple revenue sources and benefits.
-While real-time payment (RTP) transaction fees boost revenue for financial institutions, net interest income on certain associated lending products and cross-sell opportunities to both current and new customers, unlock further value.
-Perhaps even more valuable than new revenue streams are protecting existing revenue– offering RTP demonstrates to consumers and small businesses that their financial institution is responsive to their needs and may prevent them from switching to competitors.
-Nearly a quarter of US consumers admitted they would be willing to switch to banks that offered a RTP capability.
+In reality, new payment solutions have multiple revenue and operational benefits for small and medium financial institutions.
+While RTP transaction fees boost revenue, net interest income on certain associated lending products and cross-sell opportunities, unlock further value.
+Perhaps even more valuable than new revenue streams are protecting existing revenue – offering RTP shows consumers and small businesses that their financial institution is responsive to their needs and may prevent them from switching to competitors.
+Nearly a quarter of US consumers admitted they would switch to banks that offered a RTP capability.

 RTP adoption also has the potential to add indirect revenue streams for small and medium intuitions, such as: